S/PV.701 Security Council

 ;~

-That answer is quite satisfactory.
+110. Mr. LODGE (United States of answer is quite satisfactory.

 114. After these, our immediate neighbours, 1 should like to refer in a spirit of particu1ar sympathy to Cambodia and Laos, with' which we are linked by bonds of law and affection and whose applications we ourselves submitted.
 1 hope that, in·the near future, circumstances will also allow Viet-Nam, with which we have similar relations, to be admitted into our midst.
 1 should also like to mention Finland, which has shown such a high sense of freedom and independence, and Japan, Ceylon and Nepal, which, 1 am sure, will all make a useful contribution to our work.
 We shall aIso welcome Jordan and Libya, two young States to which our Organization can lend the support of its experience.